Educate 2 lead

 2. What does the fee cover?

-This fee covers lodging, meals provided during official program times, a curated program curriculum, five in-person sessions, and logistics coordination.
+This fee covers meals provided during official program times, a curated program curriculum, four in-person sessions, and logistics coordination.
 For further information, please contact Laura Juarez, Laura@latinosforwater.org

 Join Our Newsletter